-At the Town Council's meeting with Natural England, the Infrastructure Planning Group was advised that some landowners had provisionally shown an interest in making their land available for SANG.
+At the Town Council's meeting with Natural England, IPG were advised that some landowners had provisionally shown an interest in making their land available for SANG.
 Farnham Town Council, as part of their work in relation to the Neighbourhood Plan, decided to take a more leading role in facilitating discussions between landowners, in order to allocate SANG provision in the Neighbourhood Plan.
 Without SANG provision being allocated, the Draft Plan cannot be submitted.
+This work was ongoing at May 2015.